OPR/OIG Investigation Lawyer

 - Civil Rights Violations

-How Can I Contact Attorney Dr. Nick Oberheiden?
+How Can I Contact OIG Investigations Attorney, Dr. Nick Oberheiden?

 Nothing should be more important to you right now than clearing your name, protecting your reputation, and taking care of your legal worries.
 Since these legal worries are unlikely going away by themselves or by mere passing of time, your best defense strategy is to do something now.
 Call Dr. Nick Oberheiden and his team to discuss your case.
 We are waiting for your call, including on weekends.

 Find Out How Oberheiden P.C.
 Has Successfully Defended Federal Law Enforcement (AUSA, Special Agents etc.) in DOJ-OIG and OPR Cases